DataDog/crpb/README.md

 # Note

-This repo contains an experimental solution that is currently available with limited support in a Private Beta.
-If you would be interested in participating in this Beta, please reach out to your account team for more information.
+This repo contains an experimental solution that is currently available with limited support in a Public Beta.